bablokb/circuitpython-esp32at/README.md

 circuitpython-esp32at
 =====================

-**This is work in progress, fairly complete but not fully tested yet!**

 This is an implementation of a CircuitPython core-API compatible wifi-interface to ESP32C3/ESP32C6 co-processors using AT Commands.
 It is meant as a drop-in for CircuitPython builds without native wifi